 Holidays are the time to maximise family time.
 It is a good time for organising games and outings.

 Try going to places that would please everybody.
 Consider the age and health of your family members.
 If you are travelling abroad, plan your stay in advance.
 Learn about the country, climate, availability of halal food, mosques and methods of transport.
+You can check out Flagstaff hotels if you’re travelling to Arizona.
 Get a map and find out about the places you can visit.
 Plan your trips so you can make day trips to nearby places.
 It might be less tiring to alternate long and short trips.
 Before deciding on anything, discuss with your family and make sure everyone is comfortable with the itinerary.

 Other simpler ways to strengthen ties between generations would be to learn family traditions from your elders.
 You can, for example, learn family recipes from your parents and grandparents.